 - Description: Applies to measurement configurations using external phase detectors (mixers) where users are manually calculating and entering Kd.
-Kd must be greater than 0. - Troubleshooting: Kd is specified in units of 'Volts/radian'.
-Check calculation.
+Kd must be greater than 0. - Troubleshooting: Check calculation of the constant and ensure proper units.
+Kd is specified in units of 'Volts/radian'.
 Refer to the measurement example 'Single Ch.
 Additive Measurement with External Mixer' for an example calculation.

-Error Message: "LO1 (or LO2) not in quadrature: <list Vdc values>.
+Error Message: "LO1 (or LO2) not in quadrature: list Vdc values>.
 Increase quadrature specification and try again"